25 min read

 Issues with demand forecasting in most companies

-• Lack of historical sales data.
-This is a problem for companies without much of a track record.
-However, even more established businesses can struggle with this.
-Sales data from past years should be compiled and organized into a format that’s easy to use.
+This problem commonly arises for companies without much of a track record, but, even more established businesses can struggle.
+Compile and organize sales data from past years into a format that’s easy to use.

-• Inadequate supply chain management.
 The best demand forecast won’t help you if your supply chain isn’t predictable and well-managed.
 You need to know the exact lead time series required for the allocation of raw materials, to produce finished goods, and to ship them to your order fulfillment warehouse.
-In addition, you need to be hands-on with all aspects of your supply chain.
-This will allow you to quickly troubleshoot problems that might hold up your production.

-• Lack of inventory control.
 Good inventory management is the foundation of good demand planning.
 If you don’t have a handle on what you have in the warehouse, you can over- or underestimate your production.
 Fortunately, your 3PL services provider can help you with that.

 You don’t have to fall prey to the pitfalls of demand forecasting.
 These best practices for supply chain operations can help you use demand forecasting to keep your business healthy.

-• Share data up your supply chain.
-Data silos can create inefficiency.
-Keep communication lines open with every level of your supply chain.
-Make sure the information flows in both directions.
+Data silos create inefficiency.
+Keep communication lines open with every level of your supply chain and make sure information flows in both directions.

-• Use redundant sourcing.
 Relying on one supplier can lead to backlogs if that supplier has a production problem.
 Diversify your sources to protect your supply chain.

-• Track the results of your demand forecasts.
 Revisit past forecasts to learn from your mistakes.
 How accurate was your last forecast?
 Did your demand forecasting techniques work well?
 Or do you need to look to different models for actionable results?

-• Leverage your 3PL to avoid deadstock.
-Dead stock is items that never sold.
+Dead stock consists of items that never sell.
 This merchandise can linger on warehouse shelves for years, costing you money without bringing in revenue.
-It’s hard to make an accurate plan for future customer demand if you have an issue with dead stock.
 Your eCommerce fulfillment company (or 3PL) can help you avoid dead stock with transparent inventory.

 Demand Forecasting FAQ